How accurate is the official range of electric cars?

 Nissan Leaf in the snow

-You can expect to achieve anywhere between 100 and 450 miles from a single charge, depending on the electric car you own.
-For example, a Seat Mii Electric offers a claimed 160 miles of electric range, while the Mercedes-Benz EQS could manage as much as 453 miles.
+The range you can expect to achieve from a single charge depends on the electric car you own.
+For example, a Citroen Ami offers just 46 miles from a fully battery, while the Mercedes-Benz EQS could manage as much as 453 miles.

 How close you get to those figures comes down to the following factors: